DecisionsDev/odm-ondocker/docs/README_standalone.md

-This part will show you how to build and start a Docker image that contains all the ODM components in one container.
+This tutorial explains how to build and start a docker image that includes all the IBM Operational Decision Manager components in one container.
+It applies to Operational Decision Manager Standard V8.9.0.x and to earlier versions up to V8.8.x.

 ![Flow](images/StandaloneFig01.png)

-This tutorial applies to IBM ODM Standard V8.9.0.x and previous versions back as far as IBM ODM V8.8.x.
+## Setting up your environment

-First, you need to install [Docker and Docker Compose](https://docs.docker.com/compose/#installation-and-set-up).
+Before you proceed, install [Docker and Docker Compose](https://docs.docker.com/compose/#installation-and-set-up).

-## Setup your environment

-### ODM Installation.
+### Install Operational Decision Manager
-To create this IBM ODM Docker image, you need to install one of the following parts of IBM ODM:
+To create the Operational Decision Manager docker image, install one of the following components:
-* Decision Center (WebSphere Liberty Profile option)
+* Decision Center, with the WebSphere Liberty Profile option,
-* Decision Server Rules (WebSphere Liberty Profile option)
+* Decision Server Rules, with the WebSphere Liberty Profile option.

-On the file system where you installed IBM ODM V8.8.x or V8.9.x with WebSphere Liberty Profile option, find the required WAR files in the following locations:
+Go to the Operational Decision Manager installation directory and locate the required WAR files in the directories listed below:

 *installation_directory/executionserver/applicationservers/WLP855/res.war*